 Do you require a Doctor’s prescription to get insurance coverage for custom Orthotics?

-Insurance policies differ for everyone and it is best to check with your insurance company to see what you are covered for and what information is needed in order to qualify for that coverage.
+Insurance policies differ for everyone and it is best to check with your insurance company to see what you are covered for and to find out what information is needed in order to qualify for coverage.
 Most plans require a prescription from a Medical Doctor/Family Doctor.
 Remember, you do NOT need a prescription to complete the initial assessment and your Pedorthist can provide you with the appropriate paperwork to take to your Family Doctor if required to satisfy your insurance requirements.
 You will also be provided a biomechanical/gait analysis, as well as information on the casting method used and the raw material breakdown of the Orthotics (which is required by some insurance companies).

 What is a Certified Pedorthist?

-A Certified Pedorthist is extensively trained specialist in foot and lower limb conditions.
+A Certified Pedorthist is an extensively trained specialist in foot and lower limb conditions.
 We are regulated by the College of Pedorthics Canada and adhere to a strict code of ethics and ongoing education.
 We conduct detailed biomechanical and gait assessments, cast, manufacture and dispense custom Orthotics, customized OTC (over-the-counter) insoles, compression stockings and ankle/knee bracing.
-At Infinity Orthotic Centre we are unique as all of our Pedorthists bring years of experience to the table and we manufacture our own custom Orthotics at our onsite lab which provides high quality service and consistent products within a timely turnaround.
+At Infinity Orthotic Centre we are unique as all of our Pedorthists bring years of experience to the table and we manufacture our own custom Orthotics at our onsite lab.
+This provides high quality service and consistent products within a timely turnaround.

 How long do custom Orthotics last?

-This is a difficult question to answer as there are a lot of factors that contribute to this answer.
+This is a difficult question as there are a lot of factors that contribute to this answer.
 The lifespan should not be determined by the top cover material wearing out (which is easily replaced).

 There is a large variance in lifespan, but we typically say 1-4 years.
-There are many factors that affect Orthotic lifespan such as: a client’s lifestyle and time spent on their feet, the client’s specific injury or condition, the materials the Orthotics are made of, the footwear the Orthotics are worn in, client weight and foot/lower limb misalignment pressures.
+There are many factors that affect Orthotic lifespan such as: a client’s lifestyle and time spent on their feet, the client’s specific injury or condition, the materials the Orthotics are made of, the footwear the Orthotics are worn in, the client’s weight and foot/lower limb misalignment pressures.
 After a detailed evaluation, your Pedorthist can best advise you which Orthotic materials and footwear are best suited for you and your lifestyle to maximize the lifespan of the Orthotics.

 Infinity Orthotic Centre manufactures several types of Orthotics so we are able to meet every client’s needs and lifestyle.